sassoftware/viya4-monitoring-kubernetes/README.md

 ## Miscellaneous

-### USER_DIR
+### Customization

-The `USER_DIR` environment variable allows you to locate user-customized files outside of this repository - for example, to check in environment-specific customimzations into a separate Git repository.
+The components deployed are highly customizable.
+The recommended approach is to set a `USER_DIR` environment variable. `USER_DIR` points to a directory containing user-customized files which can exist outside of this repository - for example, to check in environment-specific customimzations into a separate Git repository.

 `USER_DIR` must refer to a directory.
 The directory can include any or all of the following files in the structure below.
 Additional content is allowed, but